Publishing Services

 Add *@yourcompany.com to the authorized list for my-service

-The AI assistant can add individual emails to the authorized list by updating the service, but for bulk management or responding to access requests, use the permissions dashboard directly.
+The AI assistant can manage the authorized email list using the service_share tool — adding, removing, listing, or revoking all emails.
+For responding to access requests, use the service's permissions page in the noBGP dashboard.

 Access Expiry